Please select any day below to view that destination

 Enjoy your final night aboard your Antarctica expedition with a four-course farewell dinner and drinks with the captain and other passengers.
 Swap stories, share photos and swap contact information, as you’re sure to have forged friendships during your time at sea together.

-You’ll arrive into Ushuaia, Argentina, either during the night or early the next morning, with a cruise up the Beagle Channel.
+You’ll arrive in Ushuaia, Argentina, either during the night or early the next morning, with a cruise up the Beagle Channel.
 After enjoying a final breakfast aboard your expedition vessel, you’ll say your goodbyes to the team and your fellow passengers, and disembark.

 Once you’re back on dry land, you can take time to explore the world’s most southerly city (playfully nicknamed “the end of the world”) and Tierra del Fuego National Park, or head to the airport for your flight home, or fly on to the next leg of your adventure.